Professional Football League of Ukraine: Reforms

 Following the 2013-14 season the league administration was reorganized.
 The league is governed by the "PFL leagues council" (Рада ліг ПФЛ) replacing the "PFL Central Council".
 The leagues council meets once every quarter which is about four times a year.

 In 2017 the FFU Executive Committee announced a wide-scale reform of Ukrainian football.
 On 2 October 2017 the PFL administration presented its draft of the reform.
+It was adopted as the league's development plan, the 2016-2020 Action Plan.
+In 2019 Select Sport became the official technical sponsor of the league providing its football balls Select Brilliant Super.
+It replaced the previous balls Mitre Delta V12S.
+Following the dismissal of Serhiy Makarov, the reforms of the Professional Football League were stalled half-way through.

+In the summer of 2023 PFL presented a new football ball for the 2023–24 season from Select Sport and extended contract with the company for another four years.

 Government and governing bodies

 Every year before the beginning of every season Professional Football League gathers the "PFL Conference" that represents all members and approves composition of the leagues, the season's calendar, and qualification rounds of the Ukrainian Cup.

 Any disciplinary actions are being addressed through the PFL Disciplinary Committee (PFL DK) as a primary institution, before it is reviewed by the FFU Control and Disciplinary Committee (FFU KDK).

 Other important administrative and executive bodies of the league include the PFL Anti-crisis Council, and the PFL Administration.